-The incumbent must have a minimum of either a high school diploma or a GED as evidence of completion of a high school education, and must have and maintain current state emergency medical technician certification (license, if applicable).
+The incumbent must have a minimum of either a high school diploma or a GED as evidence of completion of a high school education, and must have and maintain current paramedic certification.
+An incumbent must also maintain the required annual continuing medical education credits as set forth by the State EMS Office.